 Vomiting in dogs

-- Most mild cases of vomiting improve within 24 hours, but continuous vomiting can be a sign of something more serious.
+- Most cases of vomiting in dogs improve within 24 hours, but some are more serious and require treatment from a vet.

-- Contact your vet immediately if your dog is trying to vomit and not bringing anything up, or if they have a bloated tummy.
-Both can be signs of a twisted stomach (GDV), which can be life threatening.
+- Contact your vet immediately if your dog is repeatedly trying to vomit but not bringing anything up, especially if they have a bloated tummy - these are symptoms of a twisted stomach/GDV.

 How to tell if your dog is feeling sick